-When it comes to buying a rug, there is a big difference in buying a machine made or a hand-made rug.
+When it comes to buying a rug, there is a big difference between buying a machine-made or a hand-made rug.
 My view is the price you pay.
 There is little doubt that the hand-made rug will last longer and have a greater resale value.
 Really?
 Buying a rug for its resale value is like buying a car because it may be a collector’s item 50 years from now.
-Don’t get swept up by some fast talking rug sales person.
+Don’t get swept up by some fast-talking rug salesperson.

-Buying a area rug that has multiple levels can also cause unforeseen problems.
-The higher pile gets all the wear and over time if that higher pile has a different color or texture than the lower pile it will cause any traffic patterns to really stand out and the rug will need replacing far quicker than you ever realized.
+Buying an area rug that has multiple levels can also cause unforeseen problems.
+The higher pile gets all the wear and overtime if that higher pile has a different color or texture than the lower pile it will cause any traffic patterns to stand out and the rug will need replacing far quicker than you ever realized.

 Other things to consider are items like the backing of a carpet.
-Is it synthetic, like a nylon fiber back or is it made of a fiber like jute.
+Is it synthetic, like a nylon fiber back or is it made of fiber like jute?
 Take a white wool carpet with a jute backing.
 Spill a glass of just plain water on it and you will find out the problems with a jute backing.
-Once the jute gets wet, it will bleed a reddish brown substance into the white wool face fibers and it can very easily produce a permanent stain.
+Once the jute gets wet, it will bleed a reddish-brown substance into the white wool face fibers and it can very easily produce a permanent stain.
 One that is very difficult even for a professional carpet cleaner to remove.

 Thinking of the backing materials of a rug.
 Many rugs have a cotton fiber in the backing that is very prone to shrinkage.
 Like a Wilton weave rug.
 With care and experience, this rug can be cleaned by an experienced professional without issues unless it has an accent border on the perimeter of the rug.
 This is commonly known as a border rug.
 If this rug is cleaned like any other rug, you will have all kinds of waves and bumps in it after.
 It has to be sent out to a plant where it can be blocked to prevent any shrinkage from happening while being cleaned.